kabirkhan/recon/docs/tutorial/4_more_stats.md

 # Tutorial - **More** NER Statistics

 Now that we have a Corpus loaded, let's investigate the rest of the `recon.stats` module.
-The best way to use the `recon.stats` module is through Prodigy directly.

 !!!tip